 (2) is the custodian of a child of the marriage of any age who requires substantial care and personal supervision because a physical or mental disability makes it necessary, taking into consideration the needs of the child, that the spouse not be employed outside the home.

 I am an experienced divorce attorney in San Antonio and offer free consultations 7 days a week.
-Only an experienced legal professional should answer your questions.
+Only an experienced San Antonio Divorce Attorney should answer your questions.